-- 2020 Pres.
-Herzstein Endowed Professor of Molecular Physiology - 2016 Pres.
+- 2016 Pres.
 Director of UCSF IRACDA Scholar Program to Promote Diversity - 2010 2020 Associate Vice-Chair, UCSF, Dept. of Cellular and Molecular Pharmacology - 2004 Pres.
 Professor, UCSF, Dept. Cellular and Molecular Pharmacology - 2004 Pres.
-Herzstein Distinguished Investigator in Molecular Physiology - 2002 2007 Professor, UCSF, Department of Physiology with a joint appointment in the Department of OB/GYN and Reproductive Sciences - 1999 2002 Associate Professor, UCSF, Department of Physiology with a joint appointment in the Department of Reproductive Sciences - 1994 1999 Assistant Professor, Tenure Track UCSF, Department of Physiology with a joint appointment in the Department of Reproductive Sciences - 1991 1994 Assistant Professor in Residence, with Joint appointment in the Department of Physiology University of California, San Francisco, and OB/GYN and Reproductive Sciences - 1990 1991 Assistant Research Endocrinologist, Dept. of Medicine, UCSD - 1987 1990 Research Associate with Dr. Michael Geoffrey Rosenfeld Howard Hughes Medical Institute, University of California, San Diego - 1981 1985 Postdoctoral Fellow and Research Associate with Drs.
+Herzstein Distinguished Investigator in Molecular Physiology - 2002 2007 Professor, UCSF, Department of Physiology with a joint appointment in the Department of OB/GYN and Reproductive Sciences - 1999 2002 Associate Professor, UCSF, Department of Physiology with a joint appointment in the Department of Reproductive Sciences - 1994 1999 Assistant Professor, Tenure Track UCSF, Department of Physiology with a joint appointment in the Department of Reproductive Sciences - 1991 1994 Assistant Professor in Residence, with Joint appointment in the Department of Physiology University of California, San Francisco, and OB/GYN and Reproductive Sciences - 1990 1991 Assistant Research Endocrinologist, Dept. of Medicine, University of California, San Diego - 1987 1990 Research Associate with Dr. Michael Geoffrey Rosenfeld HHMI, University of California, San Diego - 1981 1985 Postdoctoral Fellow and Research Associate with Drs.
 G.A.
 Evans and S.F.
-Heinemann, The Salk Institute for Biological Studies

-1977 - 1981 Physiology and Pharmacology Graduate Student with Dr. M. Goulian, University of California, San Diego, Dept. of Medicine.
+Heinemann, The Salk Institute for Biological Studies - 1977 1981 Physiology and Pharmacology Graduate Student with Dr. M. Goulian, University of California, San Diego, Dept. of Medicine.
 Thesis "Effects of 5-Fluorodeoxyuridine on intracellular metabolism of deoxyuridylate."